 For non-EU citizens, the process is a little bit more complicated.
 Always make sure to check with your veterinarian in case rules differ from country to country, but some of the general rules are:

+- rabies antibody test: the pet (dog, cat or ferret) must undergo a rabies antibody titration test.
 The test must be done at least 30 days after the date of rabies vaccination.
 After the test is done and you get the results, your pet can travel after 3 months.

 - treatment against tapeworms